 Coach Kevin: Have fun each practice trying to get better.

-Back for her second summer with the Technique Swim Academy, Lauren combines her enthusiasm for the sport with her desire to help swimmers improve.
-Lauren will oversee the daily camp activities.
+Dawn combines her enthusiasm for the sport with her desire to help swimmers improve.
+Dawn will oversee the daily camp activities.